rug-cit-hpc/league-of-robots/README.md

 pip3 install ruamel.yaml
 ```

-#### 1. First import the required roles and collections for this playbook:
+#### 1. First import the required roles and collections for the playbooks:

 ```bash
 ansible-galaxy install -r galaxy-requirements.yml